Zichang23/adhd/README.md

 #### Functions

-`fdft` is a function to calculate discrete fourier transform (DFT).
+`fdft` is a function to calculate Discrete Fourier Transform (DFT).

 `frea` is a function to extract the real part of DFT under each frequency.